nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 5. Create WMS service in one click;
 6. Update geodata keeping styles and attributes;
 7. Create resource groups and delete any resources;
+8. Copy the QML layer style in Web GIS to apply it to the layer in QGIS;
-8. Add new vector layer styles to an existing style in Web GIS.
+9. Add new vector layer styles from QGIS to the existing style of this layer in Web GIS.

 .. important::